Moor Pool Heritage Trust

 Grainger plc

-Grainger plc takes over from Bradford Property Trust and remains in the Estate Office below the Snooker Hall.
+Grainger plc takes over from Bradford Property Trust.

 Houses protected